-As shown in Table 1, 880 genes are elevated in cardiomyocytes compared to other cell types.
+As shown in Table 1, 890 genes are elevated in cardiomyocytes compared to other cell types.
 To allow for the continuous beating and the long contraction period, the heart muscle is different from skeletal muscle.
-As a result, several proteins related to contraction are only expressed in the heart.
-The primary structural proteins in the heart myocytes related to contraction are myosin and actin filaments, forming a striated pattern that can be observed in electron microscopy.
+As a result, several proteins related to contraction are only expressed in the heart, including the primary structural proteins myosin and actin filaments, which form a striated pattern that can be observed in electron microscopy.
 Another protein family related to muscular contraction is the troponin family, regulating the binding of myosin to actin via conformational changes dependent on the calcium ion concentration in the cells.
-Examples of proteins elevated in heart muscle cells include myoglobin (MB), which facilitates the transport of oxygen in muscles and ATPase sarcoplasmic/endoplasmic reticulum Ca2+ transporting 2 (ATP2A2), an enzyme catalyzing the hydrolysis of ATP coupled with the translocation of calcium from the cytosol to the sarcoplasmic reticulum lumen.
+Examples of proteins elevated in heart muscle cells include myoglobin (MB), which facilitates the transport of oxygen in muscles and ATPase sarcoplasmic/endoplasmic reticulum Ca2+ transporting 2 (ATP2A2), which is an enzyme catalyzing the hydrolysis of ATP coupled with the translocation of calcium from the cytosol to the sarcoplasmic reticulum lumen.

 Smooth muscle cells

-As shown in Table 1, 349 genes are elevated in smooth muscle cells compared to other cell types.
+As shown in Table 1, 370 genes are elevated in smooth muscle cells compared to other cell types.
 Smooth muscle fibers are found throughout the body in blood vessels and hollow organs.
-Through their ability to apply pressure by involuntary muscle contraction, they are able to regulate essential bodily functions, such as blood pressure and bowel movement.
+Through their ability to apply pressure by involuntary muscle contraction, they can regulate essential bodily functions, such as blood pressure and bowel movement.
 During contraction, dense bodies are used by smooth muscle cells as anchoring points for the actin and intermediate filaments to exert force upon.
-Smooth muscle fibers are built up of smooth muscle cells attached to each other using gap junctions to synchronize their response to stimuli.
+Smooth muscle fibers are built up of smooth muscle cells attached by gap junctions to synchronize their response to stimuli.
 Examples of proteins elevated in smooth muscle cells include calponin 1 (CNN1), which is a thin filament-associated protein that is implicated in the regulation and modulation of smooth muscle contraction.
 It is capable of binding to actin, calmodulin, troponin C and tropomyosin.
-The interaction of calponin with actin inhibits the actomyosin Mg-ATPase activity, and caldesmon 1 (CALD1), an actin- and myosin-binding protein implicated in the regulation of actomyosin interactions in smooth muscle and nonmuscle cells.
+The interaction of calponin with actin inhibits the actomyosin Mg-ATPase activity, and caldesmon 1 (CALD1), an actin- and myosin-binding protein implicated in the regulation of actomyosin interactions in smooth muscle and non-muscle cells.

 Muscle cell function

-Muscle cells are found in several different organs throughout the body in three different subgroups: Skeletal muscle cells, smooth muscle cells and heart muscle cells.
+Muscle cells are found in several different organs throughout the body in three different subgroups: cardiomyocytes, skeletal muscle cells and smooth muscle cells.
 Their task is to provide stability and contractile capability which gives us the ability to move.
-All muscle cells form together in fibers, giving them the combined strength of the whole unit rather than just the one cell.
+All muscle cells form together fibers, giving them the combined strength of the whole unit rather than just the one cell.